jeya24/Command-Line-Shell/README.md

 PyShell is built entirely using Python, utilizing the OS module for file system operations and the COLORAMA library for text coloring, providing a clean and user-friendly command line interface.

-Key Features:
+ ## Key Features:

-Create File & Directory: Easily create files and directories with specified names.
+Create File & Directory: Easily create files and directories with specified names. <br>
-List Files: Display files in the current directory or a specified directory.
+List Files: Display files in the current directory or a specified directory. <br>
-Delete File & Directory: Delete files or empty directories.
+Delete File & Directory: Delete files or empty directories. <br>
-Change Directory: Navigate to different directories within the shell.
+Change Directory: Navigate to different directories within the shell. <br>
-Display Current Directory: Quickly check the current working directory.
+Display Current Directory: Quickly check the current working directory. <br>